 skies as known to European astronomers at that time, with constellation figures

 as they were visualized by the Greeks and Romans.
-The constellation figures are
+As well as the 48 standard

-shown reversed, as they would appear on a celestial globe, and the
+constellation figures are shown reversed, as they would appear on a celestial

 The woodcuts were engraved by the German artist Albrecht Dürer (1471–1528) who usually gets sole credit for them, although he was only one of three

 authors involved in their preparation.
 First of these, and apparently the

 initiator of the project, was Johannes Stabius (c.1460–1522), an Austrian mathematician and cartographer, who designed the projection